Last updated on May 14, 2026

 Honorable Mentions

 First up in our honorable mentions is Cyclonic Rift.
 This Commander staple has swung many a game and boasts incredible versatility.
-But you want to overload this for full impact; that puts it in a similar space to X spells, so it doesn’t mesh with the list.
-I need to also mention spree, which has many spells with a surface mana cost of 1 or 2, but won't do much unless you spend 3 or more mana Three Steps Ahead is great, but too expensive for this list.
-Redirect Lightning gets a mention here rather than a spot on the list because the additional cost could be , and 5 life can be big, but it is an incredible feeling to put this lesson to use.
+But you want to overload this for full impact; that puts it in a similar space to X-spells, so it doesn’t mesh with the list.
+Spree appears on many spells with a surface mana cost of 1 or 2, but they won't do much unless you spend 3 or more mana.
+Three Steps Ahead is great, but too expensive for this list.
+Redirect Lightning gets a mention here because the additional cost could be , and 5 life can be big, but it is an incredible feeling to put this lesson to use.

-The other honorable mentions are Ancestral Recall and Time Walk.
-They would dominate the list as part of the Power Nine.
-Both are amazing spells in the few formats they’re legal, and you can’t go wrong adding them to a deck (though I think I’d give the nod to Time Walk as the better card overall, and Magic's best blue sorcery).
+Ancestral Recall and Time Walk would dominate the list as part of the Power Nine.
+Both are amazing spells in the few formats in which they’re legal, and you can’t go wrong adding them to a deck (though I think I’d give the nod to Time Walk as the better card overall).

 #47.
 Rampant Growth Variants